 Top 5 differences between an au pair and a nanny

-Although many people use the terms interchangeably, au pairs and nannies are not the same.
-The following are 5 important distinctions to make between an au pair and nanny.
+Although the terms are often used interchangeably, au pairs and nannies are not the same.
+Here are five important differences.

 1. Definition

-An au pair is, by definition, a young person from overseas who joins an Australian family to care for their children.
-They travel on a legal, one-year working holiday visa or student visa.
-Au pairs are live-in caregivers who initially commit to a 6 month stay but have the opportunity to extend their time in Australia for up to 3 years.
-Nannies can be anyone employed to care for a child in their own home or in the host families home.
+An au pair is, by definition, a young person from overseas who joins an Australian family to care for their children, travelling on a legal one-year Working Holiday or student visa.
+Au pairs are live-in carers who usually commit to a six-month stay first, with the option to extend their time in Australia for up to three years.
+A nanny, by contrast, is anyone employed to care for a child — in their own home or the family's.

-An au pair’s working conditions are regulated by agencies or private agreements between the au pair and the host family, so there are rules that must be followed.
-Au pairs can provide flexible coverage and can be scheduled for early morning, evening or weekend hours.
-An au pair’s schedule can also change from week to week with enough advance notice.
-Nannies can work part-time, full-time or even overtime, and they typically prefer to follow a consistent schedule week-to-week.
+An au pair's working conditions are set by agencies or by a private agreement with the host family, so there are clear rules to follow.
+Au pairs can provide flexible cover — early mornings, evenings or weekends — and their schedule can change from week to week with enough notice.
+Nannies may work part-time, full-time or overtime, and usually prefer a consistent week-to-week routine.

 3. Cost

-The cost of hosting an au pair can be broken down into two main parts: 1. fees paid to an online platform such as Premier Au Pair or to an agency for the program administration and support; and 2. a weekly stipend, paid directly to the au pair.
-Families should also consider the additional cost of utilities and food, as well as the costs of including an au pair in family outings and experiences.
-Nanny salaries vary widely and will depend on many factors including whether they are part- or full-time, the number of children in their care, and in what part of Australia they are working.
+The cost of hosting an au pair has two main parts: the fee paid to a platform like Premier Au Pair (or an agency) for program administration and support, and the weekly pocket money paid directly to the au pair.
+Factor in the extras too — utilities, food, and including your au pair in family outings.
+Nanny salaries vary widely, depending on hours, the number of children and where in Australia they work.

 4. Childcare experience

-Au pairs are not professionally trained but many of them have hundreds, even thousands, of hours of experience as babysitters, tutors, kindergarten assistants, camp counselors and sports instructors.
-Some nannies are professionally trained and are in the field as a long-term career.
-Others become nannies as a temporary way to earn money while they decide on other career paths.
+Au pairs aren't professionally trained, but many have hundreds — even thousands — of hours of experience as babysitters, tutors, kindergarten assistants, camp counsellors and sports instructors.
+Some nannies are professionally trained and make it a long-term career; others nanny as a temporary way to earn while deciding on their next step.

 5. Role in the family